PRODUCT DESCRIPTION

 Role of Insulin in Storage of Fat in the Adipose Cells.

-1. Insulin inhibits the action of hormone-sensitive lipase.
+Insulin has two other essential effects that are required for fat storage in adipose cells:1.
+Insulin inhibits the action of hormone-sensitive lipase.
 This is the enzyme that causes hydrolysis of

 the triglycerides already stored in the fat cells.